Why do we use $rootScope.$broadcast in AngularJS?

 $rootScope.$broadcast(name, args) $scope.$on(name, listener);

-where listener specifies the function to call when the event is caught.
+- listener: It is used to specify the function to call when the event is caught.

 - Create a ParentController from which you would want to raise/broadcast an event.